 If the officer decides to take the student from the school grounds, he/she will be permitted to do so only on the basis of a warrant of arrest, court order, or statement of the officer that he/she is placing the student under arrest or taking the student into custody.
 The officer shall be asked to sign an affidavit accepting custody for the student before removing him/her from the school grounds.
 Affidavit forms are available in the school's front office.
 The school shall make a reasonable effort in a timely manner to notify the parent(s)/guardian(s), when appropriate, that the student has been questioned or has been placed under arrest.
+Law enforcement questioning of students will be conducted in compliance with Florida Statute and the United States Constitution.

-E. School Resource Officer/Crime Stoppers
+EF.
+School Resource Officer/Crime Stoppers